whistlegraph/aesthetic-computer/README.txt

   - [x] Make the main `prompt` part of the prompt system now.

 *** `scream` ***
+  - [] Get JamSocket working again.
+  - [] And also get notifications working!

   - [] Visualize the socket connection to make everything faster in production.
      - [] Possibly the bottleneck is in connecting to JamSocket?
   - [-] Finish list in `scream`.